MoonriseSoftwareCalifornia/Mars/README.md

 * Azure Cosmos Database
 * Microsoft SQL Server

-## Installation
+## Docker Container Installation

 Follow these steps to install this application:

-1. Deploy the docker container to your prefered Docker host.
+1. Deploy the [docker container](https://hub.docker.com/repository/docker/toiyabe/mars) to your prefered Docker host.
 2. Create a SendGrid account and obtain a SendGrid API Key
 3. Set the following configuration variables: